 Invoice auditing reveals patterns in carrier billing that are easy to miss on a day-to-day basis.
 You might discover that a specific product SKU consistently triggers an oversize fee, signaling a need for either a packaging redesign or a targeted surcharge waiver request.

-3. Identify Your Top Accessorial Fees
+3. Pinpoint Your Biggest Accessorial Fees

 Accessorial fees often make up a surprising percentage of total shipping costs.
 Review your data to see which surcharges hit your account most frequently.
 Common culprits include: